 -

-Stay up to date on the latest information by following advice from the Georgia Department of Public Health, your local county’s health department, and your healthcare provider or primary care physician.
+Stay up to date by following guidance from the CDC, Georgia Department of Public Health, your local health department, and your healthcare provider or primary care physician.

 How Do I … Get the COVID-19 Vaccine?